-Under our Sanofi and Merial agreements, we are required to pay up to 10% of certain initial upfront monetary payments, and a small percentage of some royalty payments, to the Wisconsin Alumni Research Foundation and/or the University of Michigan.
-Under our license agreements with Astellas, we are required to make certain payments to the City of Hope and CytRx Corporation in connection with the development and commercialization of our products licensed by Astellas.
+Under our out-license agreements with Astellas, we are required to make certain payments to the City of Hope and CytRx in connection with the development and commercialization of our products licensed by Astellas.
 In addition, certain technology license agreements require us to make other payments if we or our sublicensees advance products through clinical development.
 For programs developed with the support of U.S. government funding, the U.S. government may have rights to resulting products without payment of royalties to us.

-We may be required to make future payments to our licensors based on the achievement of milestones set forth in various in-licensing agreements.
+We may be required to make future payments to our licensors based on the achievement of milestones set forth in various in-licensing agreements, including our in-license agreement with Astellas related to ASP2397.
 In most cases, these milestone payments are based on the achievement of development or regulatory milestones, including the exercise of options to obtain licenses related to specific disease targets, commencement of various phases of clinical trials, filing of product license applications, approval of product licenses from the FDA or a foreign regulatory agency, and the first commercial sale of a related product.
 Payment for the achievement of milestones under our in-license agreements is highly speculative and subject to a number of contingencies.

-The aggregate amount of additional milestone payments that we could be required to pay under all of our in-license agreements in place at June 30, 2014, is approximately \$11.8 million, of which approximately \$7.5 million is related to our independent programs and corporate and government collaborations which are currently in clinical development.
+The aggregate amount of additional milestone payments that we could be required to pay under our active in-license agreements in place at June 30, 2015, is approximately \$106.8 million.
 These amounts assume that all remaining milestones associated with the milestone payments are met.
 In the event that product license approval for any of the related products is obtained, we may be required to make royalty payments in addition to these milestone payments.
 Although we believe that some of the milestones contained in our in-license agreements may be achieved, it is highly unlikely that a significant number of them will be achieved.
 Because the milestones are contingent, we are not in a position to reasonably estimate how much, if any, of the potential milestone payments will ultimately be paid, or when.
 Additionally, under the in-license agreements, many of the milestone events are related to progress in clinical trials which will take several years to achieve.

-In addition, we have undertaken certain commitments under license agreements with collaborators and under indemnification agreements with our officers and directors.
+In addition, we have undertaken certain commitments under license agreements with collaborators, and under indemnification agreements with our officers and directors.
 Under the license agreements with our collaborators, we have agreed to continue to maintain and defend the patent rights licensed to the collaborators and, in the case of our agreements with Astellas, have agreed to undertake certain development and manufacturing activities.
 Under the indemnification agreements with our officers and directors, we have agreed to indemnify those individuals for any expenses and liabilities in the event of a threatened, pending or actual investigation, lawsuit, or criminal or investigative proceeding.